 An automatic transfer switch with power management capability can prevent overloading the generator by limiting when certain appliances receive power.
 A home with two central air conditioners is a good example.
 The automatic transfer switch can prevent both air conditioners from starting at the same time.
 When one starts, the second waits for the first to stop before it will run.
 In many cases, the two units will alternate as necessary to keep the house just as cool.

 Home Standby Generator for Essential Power

 These generators are just as reliable as their larger counterparts, but they cost less to purchase and run.
-They keep the sump pump operating, run smaller air conditioners, and of course, the food in your refrigerator or freezer stays cold or frozen while you can have some lights and the television.
+They can run a smaller air conditioner, keep the food in your refrigerator or freezer cold or frozen while you can have some lights and the television.